Table of Contents

 Another challenge reported by some psychonauts was the melancholy experienced after the voyage.
 Besides the serotonergic imbalance caused by some of the most popular psychedelic substances, participants occasionally outline a long-lasting feeling that mundane reality may not be as interesting as they initially thought.
 In addition, in a state of magnified sensitivity pos-journey, things in ordinary life that bothered the participant may become hard to ignore.
 This can be a rich soil for changes in life, but it can also represent tribulation.

-Writing, and speaking to others can assist the participant who is going through post-journey blues to integrate more effectively.
+Writing, and speaking to others can assist the participant going through post-journey blues to integrate more effectively.
 A psychedelic experience can cause the participant to revisit old beliefs with a renewed view of life.
 Putting that into paper can help.
 The broader worldview provided by the psychedelic experience is just a fragment of reality.
 This is why being part of an active community or having a dedicated coach following your integration process is so important.
 This brings us to the next challenge:

 In the days following the psychedelic retreat, the participants in the study reported that they had trouble communicating their experience to people who never had a psychedelic experience before.